 Mira Weber, Principal

-Mira began her career with CPS as a special education teacher.
+Mira started her career in Chicago Public Schools a special education teacher.
 She has had the rare but special opportunity to teach in the same school that she is now principal.
-At Agassiz Mira has taught special education for middle school and general education for primary age students.
-She has proudly served as the Agassiz principal for the past nine years and is honored to call herself an Agassiz parent of two boys.
+At Agassiz, Mira has taught special education for middle school and general education for primary age students.

 Meet Our Assistant Principal

 Michele McNally, Assistant Principal

 Michele has worked as an elementary school teacher since 1989, and the last 26 of those years have been at Agassiz School.
 She has taught in several different capacities: primary grades, low incidence program (students diagnosed with autism), media center and as IB coordinator.
 Michele has thoroughly enjoyed all her roles at Agassiz and is committed to all the students and families.

 Meet Our New Staff

 My name is Sieana Johnson and I am excited to be teaching at Agassiz this year.
 I have been a special educator for 16 years.
 I have a Bachelor's Degree and a Master's Degree from Michigan State University in Elementary Education with a concentration in Special Education.
 I grew up in Michigan and enjoy going back there and to Colorado to visit family.
 I have a three year old son who will be starting pre-k next week!
 I am looking forward to an exceptional school year with the Agassiz community!

 Sari Freier, Special Education